hbadera/CIS/README.md

 5.Purchased

-0 means that person has not purchased the car and 1 means has purchased the car.
+The value '0' means that the person has not purchased the car and '1' means that the person has purchased a car.